gotchoices/MyCHIPs/doc/learn-protocol.md

 Each chit contains a hash of its other contents.
 This hash is useful for detecting if anything in the chit has changed (something we don't want to happen).

-In addition, each chit contains a copy of the hash for the chit preceeding it on the tally.
+Each chit also contains a copy of the hash for the chit preceeding it on the tally.
 In this way, the hash of the latest chit can be compared with the same point in the chain on the other end of the tally.
 If the end hashes are the same, we can rest assured that the stock and foil contain exactly the same chit information, at least up to that point.
 This is much more efficient than trying to compare every chit on the tally individually each time.